-IP In progress - The IP symbol shall be used only in courses which are offered on an "open entry/open exit" basis.
-It indicates that work is "in progress," but that assignment of a grade must wait its completion.
+- IP In progress The IP symbol indicates that work is "in progress," but that assignment of a grade must wait its completion.
 The IP symbol shall remain on the student's permanent record in order to satisfy enrollment documentation.
 The appropriate grade and unit credit shall be assigned and will appear on the student's permanent record for the term in which the course is completed.
-The IP shall not be used in calculating grade point averages.
+The IP shall not be used in calculating grade point averages. - RD Report Delayed The RD symbol may be assigned by the Admissions and Records Office only.
+It is to be used when there is a delay in reporting the grade of a student due to circumstances beyond the control of the student.
+It is a temporary notation to be replaced by a permanent symbol as soon as possible.
+"RD" is not used in calculating GPA.